Arthur151/ROMP/src/config_guide.md

 The configure file is CenterHMR/src/configs/basic_test.yml

+###### GPUS: GPU device number
+To run the code on your GPUs, please set it to the GPU device number, such as `GPUS: 0` or `GPUS: 0,1,2,3`.
+To run the code on CPU, please set it to `GPUS: -1`.
+Currently, in CPU mode, the code would not output the rendered image.

 ###### demo_image_folder: absoluate path of the folder containing the input images
 Please change the
 ```bash